 We are engaged in both the medical and adult-use marijuana industry in the United States where local state law permits such activities.
 Investors are cautioned that in the United States, cannabis is largely regulated at the state level.
-Pursuant to the Congressional Research Service, as of March 1, 2023, (i) 37 states plus the District of Columbia, Puerto Rico, Guam, and the U.S. Virgin Islands have comprehensive laws and policies allowing for the medicinal use of marijuana, (ii) 10 additional states allow for "limited access medical cannabis," which refers to low-THC cannabis or CBD oil and (iii) 21 states, the District of Columbia, Guam, and the Northern Mariana Islands have enacted laws allowing the recreational use of marijuana.
+Pursuant to the Congressional Research Service, as of December 31, 2023, (i) nearly all states plus the District of Columbia, Puerto Rico, Guam, and the U.S. Virgin Islands have comprehensive laws and policies allowing for the medicinal use of marijuana, (ii) 10 additional states allow for "limited access medical cannabis," which refers to low-THC cannabis or CBD oil and (iii) 24 states, the District of Columbia, Guam, the Northern Mariana Islands and the US Virgin Islands have enacted laws allowing the recreational use of marijuana.
 Notwithstanding the permissive regulatory environment of cannabis at the state level, cannabis continues to be categorized as a Schedule I controlled substance under the CSA and as such, cultivation, distribution, sale and possession of cannabis violates federal law in the United States.
 The inconsistency between federal and state laws and regulations is a major risk factor.